nawani-rohit/receipt_processor_fetch/README.md

 - **Total Amount:**
   - 50 points if the total is a round dollar amount (no cents).
   - 25 points if the total is a multiple of 0.25.
-  - 5 bonus points if the total is greater than 10.00 (if applicable).
+  - 5 bonus points if the total is greater than 10.00.

 - **Item Count:**
   5 points for every two items on the receipt.